 This book comes with a free PDF version courtesy of the publisher in conjunction with the "Bits 'n' Mortar" scheme.
-A link from which the PDF can be downloaded will be emailed to the address you enter at the checkout once we have confirmed payment, which will normally be within 2 working days* of receipt of orders for products that are currently in stock. (*not including Sundays or UK national holidays)Perfect, Unrevised is a game about criminals within a Dystopian society.
+A link from which the PDF can be downloaded will be emailed to the address you enter at the checkout once we have confirmed payment, which will normally be within 2 working days* of receipt of orders for products that are currently in stock. (*not including Sundays or UK national holidays).
+PLEASE NOTE - you will need to enter a valid email address at checkout in order to receive the PDF.Perfect, Unrevised is a game about criminals within a Dystopian society.
 It's about what makes them tick, the crimes they commit, the goals they strive for, and the persecution they may well face.

 You'll like this game if: you want to fight the man (but understand that it might hurt), you adore the rebel spirit, you like intensely antagonistic games, you want to tell stories about mindfucking hypnotists, you want to tell stories about secret societies, you want a rigidly-structured game.